morganjwilliams/pyrolite/paper/paper.md

 The package includes methods to recalculate and rescale whole-rock and mineral compositions, perform compositional statistics and create appropriate visualisations and also includes numerous auxiliary utilities (e.g. a geological timescale).
 These tools also provide a foundation for preparing data for subsequent machine learning applications using ``scikit-learn``  [@Pedregosa2011].

+Geochemical data are compositional (i.e. sum to 100%), and as such require non-standard statistical treatment [@Aitchison1984].
+While challenges of compositional data have long been acknowledged [e.g. @Pearson1897], appropriate measures to account for this have thus far seen limited uptake by the geochemistry community.
+The submodule ``pyrolite.comp`` provides access to methods for transforming compositional data, facilitating more robust statistical practises.

 A variety of standard diagram methods (e.g. ternary, spider, and data-density diagrams; see Figs. 1, 2), templated diagrams [e.g. the Total-Alkali Silica diagram , @LeBas1992; and Pearce diagrams, @Pearce2008] and novel geochemical visualisation methods are available.
+The need to visualise geochemical data (typically graphically represented as bivariate and ternary diagrams) has historically limited the use of multivariate measures in geochemical research.
+Together with the methods for compositional data and utilities for dimensional reduction via ``scikit-learn``, ``pyrolite`` eases some of these difficulties and encourages users to make the most of their data dimensionality.
+Further, the data-density and histogram-based methods are particularly useful for working with steadily growing volumes of geochemical data, as they reduce the impact of 'overplotting'.

 Reference datasets of compositional reservoirs (e.g. CI-Chondrite, Bulk Silicate Earth, Mid-Ocean Ridge Basalt) and a number of rock-forming mineral endmembers are installed with ``pyrolite``.
 The first of these enables normalisation of composition to investigate relative geochemical patterns, and the second facilitates mineral endmember recalculation and normative calculations.